Reader Lynette Parrow e-mailed us with a question about a longtime favorite Hawaii comfort food:

 You could, of course, make your own Portuguese sausage, using a spice mix from NOH of Hawaii, which is also available for mail order online.
 It comes with a recipe that ends, “Easy, you can do this.”

 Should any of you procure some Portuguese sausage on the Mainland, we thought we’d offer up the most famous Island recipe for Portuguese Bean Soup—served up to thousands anually at the Punahou School Carnival.
-Click on to the next page for the recipe.
 Let us know how yours turns out.

 Punahou Carnival Portuguese Bean Soup